MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 Unfortunately, the C Language Standard [says](https://stackoverflow.com/a/17357266) you aren't allowed to do that:

 > The identifier in a goto statement shall name a label located somewhere ***in the enclosing function***.
 A goto statement shall not jump from outside the scope of an identifier having a variably modified type to inside the scope of that identifier.

+If only there was some alternative to `goto` in C that allowed you to jump back up the call stack...

+# setjmp + longjmp

+For a change, the [man page of these functions](https://man7.org/linux/man-pages/man3/longjmp.3.html) gives a solid description in the very first line:

+> The functions described on this page are used for performing "nonlocal gotos": transferring execution from one function to a predetermined location in another function.
+The setjmp() function dynamically establishes the target to which control will later be transferred, and longjmp() performs the transfer of execution.

+> Like every clever theory this falls apart when meeting reality.
+Your intermediate functions will allocate memory, grab locks, open files and do all kinds of different things that require cleanup.
+So in practice setjmp/longjmp are usually a bad idea except in very limited circumstances where you have total control over your environment (some embedded platforms).